hanjingo/doc/ECONOMIC/principles.md

-# Ten Principles of Economics — Notes and Summary
+# Ten Principles of Economics

 [TOC]